gvwilson/thirdbit/src/fiction/in-heck/index.md

 She took a deep breath and blinked back tears.
 Her father was alive.

-"Maddy!
-Maddy, are you awake?"
-Sindy was strapped into the chair on her right, tears on her cheeks.

-"'m here," Maddy mumbled.
+"Hi papa," Maddy mumbled.
 Her limbs felt impossibly heavy.
 She had been in her bedroom.
 No,
 in Special Leaf's house,
 or the school.
-Something about Miz Nabbles…
+Something about Miz Nabbles and a purple girl…

-"Maddy!"

-"I'm awake."
-Her head was pounding and she was *so* hungry, but she was definitely awake.
+Her strange dream came rushing back to her, and with it the realization that she was hungry and her head was pounding.
+She looked around blearily.
-They were in a laboratory filled with screens, strange machines, and shelves packed with boxes.
+She and her father were in a laboratory filled with screens, strange machines, and shelves packed with boxes.
 She couldn't see any windows,
 but at least there was a door.
-All she had to do was figure out how to get her body back under control, how to wake up her father, and how the three of them would escape after that.
+All she had to do was figure out how to get her body back under control, wake up her father, and escape.

 As if prompted by the thought, the door slid open and a trio of identical bots walked in.